 Sportsman Cove Fish Camp 352-591-1435

-Although the water levels on Orange Lake are still at a level well below average, anglers can access the lake at the Heagy-Burry boat ramp now that a trail through the thick vegetation has been created.
+The water level on Orange Lake is the highest that it’s been in the last 4 years, thanks to the winter rains received throughout north Florida.
+The lake can now be accessed at either the Heagy-Burry boat ramp or the Marjorie Kinnan Rawlings boat ramp.
+However, now the concern has shifted to the amount of floating islands that roam around the lake.
+Some of these islands can be quite large which can potentially block passage through trails and access to boat ramps.
+Anglers should be mindful of shifting floating islands while on the lake, particularly during windy days.
 The largemouth bass fishery has declined by the standards set during the 2010-2011 years due to the drought, but Orange Lake can be a fine destination for those searching for bream and black crappie.
 Black crappie anglers should drift or troll live minnows or artificial jigs along vegetation edges at the north end of the lake, and near Red Bird Island and Sampson’s Point.
 For those looking for some stocky bream, grass shrimp, crickets and minnows are your best baits for warmouth, shellcrackers, and bluegill sunfish.